box/developer.box.com/content/pages/platform/box-platform-101.md

 Additionally, there are platform-only users, which are categorized as Service Accounts and App Users.
 Each user type has specific roles and access levels within the Box environment, impacting how they interact with applications and content.
-At the core, if a use can access a piece of content from the main Box web app, they should be able to access it using the API.
+At the core, if a user can access a piece of content from the main Box web app, they should be able to access it using the API.

 ### Application Type